 ADT Home Security System – The Basics

-Even though ADT has been around for over 145 years and has owned the home security market during this time, many other companies have come up to challenge the leader.
+The ADT home security system has been around for over 145 years and has owned the home security market during this time.
+Many other companies have come up to challenge the leader.
 ADT still holds the title for best home security system on the market, but how long will it hold up?

-Another aspect to consider when choosing who to purchase through is the upfront costs and monthly bill.
+When considering which home security system to chose, think about the upfront costs and monthly bill.
 I have come to the conclusion that you do not know exactly how much you will be paying until you have a technician in your home installing the system.
 The agent and even the online websites are vague on exact pricing, which is quite frustrating.
 I had one ADT agent tell me the equipment had to be paid upfront, and another tell me it is financed over the 36 month contract you sign.
 I can tell you however, that I wouldn’t be surprised if a normal first month is on average about $800.

 The basic ADT plan for $39/month comes with: